iluwatar/java-design-patterns/combinator/README.md

 ## When to Use the Combinator Pattern in Java

+The Combinator pattern is particularly useful in functional programming where complex values are built from simpler, reusable components.

-This pattern is applicable in scenarios where:
+The applicable scenarios include:

 * The solution to a problem can be constructed from simple, reusable components.
 * There is a need for high modularity and reusability of functions.